wp-plugins/zedity/readme.txt

 == Screenshots ==

-1. By clicking on the Z icon the Zedity editor opens up:
+1. By clicking on the Z icon the Zedity editor opens up.
-2. To get started, click on the Add box menu, then Image, for example:
+2. To get started, click on the "Add box" menu and then, for example, on "Image" to add an image.
-3. Add other boxes, drag them around, add effects and eventually click on "Save" under the "Page" menu:
+3. Add other boxes, drag them around, add effects and eventually click on "Save" under the "Page" menu.

 == Changelog ==